Voisava Kastrioti: Origin

 The issue of the origin of Voisava has been a matter of debate among scholars.
-Based on a statement by Marin Barleti who described her father nobilissimus Tribalorum princeps (most noble prince of the Triballians) which was adopted in another form by Muzaka several theories have been proposed.
+Based on a statement by Marin Barleti who described her father nobilissimus Tribalorum princeps (most noble prince of the Triballians) which was adopted in another form by Muzaka, several theories have been proposed.
 As such, a number of scholars believe that Voisava was of South Slavic descent.
 A number of other historians propose that she came from the Albanian Muzaka family based on Gjon Muzaka's assertion that she was related to his family.
 A modern theory interprets the reference to a nobilissimus Tribalorum princepsas referring a Serbian origin and some modern scholars consider her as coming from the Branković dynasty.
-Although there are no primary or archival sources that connect Voisava to the Branković.
+However, there are no primary or archival sources that connect Voisava to the Branković.
 Other scholars interpret the same statement to be referring to a Bulgarian background.
 The name Voisava is a feminine rendition of the Slavic name Vojislav from voj (war, struggle) and slava (fame, glory).
 The name was in use among Albanian nobility; Karl Thopia and Gjergj Arianiti both had daughters named Voisava, indicating that the name did not have a particular ethnic affiliation in the region.

 Family

 Voisava married the Albanian feudal landowner Gjon Kastrioti, who ruled in a region of Albania (dominus partium Albanie) which corresponds roughly to the areas between Mat and Dibër.
-The marriage happened likely around 1390. closely linked to Orthodoxy, as shown by the foundation of the so-called "Albanian Tower" (Arbanaški pirg) in Hilandar and the monastic life of Gjon's son Reposh.
+The marriage likely happened around 1390.
+The family was closely linked to Orthodoxy, as shown by the foundation of the so-called "Albanian Tower" (Arbanaški pirg) in Hilandar and the monastic life of Gjon's son Reposh.
 She bore 9 children to Gjon, four sons and five daughters: